F5Networks/f5-declarative-onboarding/docs/declarations/bigiq-examples.rst

 We've highlighted the lines that are specific to this utility and Route example (reachable=true).

-**New in DO 1.24** |br|
+**New in BIG-IP DO 1.24** |br|
-Declarative Onboarding 1.24 introduced the **chargebackTag** property to the License class. **chargebackTag** is an optional text string which can be used as a charge back tag, making it easier to track license costs.
+BIG-IP Declarative Onboarding 1.24 introduced the **chargebackTag** property to the License class. **chargebackTag** is an optional text string which can be used as a charge back tag, making it easier to track license costs.

 ..
-WARNING:: If you attempt to use this example a Declarative Onboarding version prior to 1.24, it will fail.
+WARNING:: If you attempt to use this example a BIG-IP Declarative Onboarding version prior to 1.24, it will fail.
 On previous versions, remove line 22.

 .. literalinclude:: ../../examples/licenseViaBigIqUtilityReachable.json
    :language: json